i3p9/mac-setup/docs/setup-terminal.md

 plugins=(git colored-man-pages colorize pip python brew osx zsh-syntax-highlighting zsh-autosuggestions)
 ```

+## Backup/Restore Keymaps and Profiles
+There are backups of keymaps and profile in the `files/iterm2/` folder, grab those and import.

 #### Troubleshooting

 `zsh-syntax-highlighting` and `zsh-autosuggestions` would have been already installed but not seen by oh-my-zsh so it will throw errors, to fix the errors, do following